Can I use a USB webcam with PS4?

-Without support for third-party webcams, a number of streamers have opted to use a capture card like the Elgato HD60 S. These cards are either internal cards for the PC or external gadgets that allow you to record or stream your PlayStation 4 gameplay to your PC.
+Without support for third-party webcams, several streamers have opted to use a capture card like the Elgato HD60 S. These cards are either internal cards for the PC or external gadgets that allow you to record or stream your PlayStation 4 gameplay to your PC.
 With the gameplay being streamed to a PC, streamers can use their own USB webcam.

 These webcams often have better image quality and more resolution options than the PlayStation Camera.
-They are designed specifically for image capture and recording, whereas the PlayStation Camera was designed for games first and as a camera second.
+They're designed specifically for image capture and recording, whereas the PlayStation Camera was designed for games first and as a camera second.

 Webcam or no?

-So, no, technically you can't use your USB webcam with PlayStation 4, but with a little workaround like using a capture card your webcam isn't useless.
-However, for the average user this is an expensive solution.
+So, no, technically, you can't use your USB webcam with PlayStation 4, but with a little workaround such as using a capture card, your webcam isn't useless.
+However, for the average user, this is an expensive solution.

-With the history of Sony's cameras over the years, I don't have high hopes for USB webcam support on the upcoming PlayStation 5 either.
-So if you are just wanting to video chat with friends, I suggest you pick up the PS Camera.
+With Sony's history of cameras throughout the years, I don't have high hopes for USB webcam support on the upcoming PlayStation 5.
+So if you just want to video chat with friends, I suggest you pick up the PS Camera.

 The PlayStation Camera is a must-have for PSVR and PlayStation Move.
-It uses dual lens to track the players movment as well as the movement of those ice cream cone controllers.
-As for the camera itself, the 1280x800 resolution and 60 FPS is good enough for the average user.
+It uses dual-lens to track the player's movement and the movement of those ice cream cone controllers.
+As for the camera itself, the 1280x800 resolution and 60 FPS are good enough for the average user.
 Be warned, though.
 They are hard to track down now.

 Connecting to a USB cam

 Elgato's external HD60 S is a great solution for a streamer wanting to upgrade without adding an internal card to your PC.
 This little gadget plugs into your PlayStation 4 and your PC, allowing you to record or stream PS4 gameplay to your computer.
 This connection means you can still use your USB webcam on your PC.